ipfs/js-dag-service/README.md

 IPFS Lite runs the minimal setup required to get and put data on the IPFS network.

-For now, this is a highly experimental library.
+**NOTE** For now, this is a highly experimental library.
 Use with caution.
 Ask for help on https://slack.textile.io.
+We are hoping to dedicate additional development time soon, but cannot guarantee support at this time.

 ## Table of Contents